akostrik/stage_telegram_python/README.md

 - write handlers for requests
 - set the port to use, and the location of templates that are used for rendering the response
 - integrate with "view" rendering engines in order to generate responses by inserting data into templates.

+Routing refers to how an application’s endpoints (URIs) respond to client requests.
+For an introduction to routing, see Basic routing.

+You define routing using methods of the Express app object that correspond to HTTP methods; for example, app.get() to handle GET requests and app.post to handle POST requests.
+For a full list, see app.METHOD.
+You can also use app.all() to handle all HTTP methods and app.use() to specify middleware as the callback function (See Using middleware for details).

 ## Vue details
 [Vue](https://vuejs.org/) framework choice as programming model to develop the user interface (regarding to Angular and React as its possible alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for smalle projects and novice developers [^7] [^9].